DeclanChidlow/vale.rocks/src/posts/css-relics.md

 Internet Explorer 7 and earlier would treat almost any textual string prefixed by an exclamation mark as `!important`.
 Most commonly, people would make use of this by writing `!ie` to have a style only override specificity in Internet Explorer.
 As far as Internet Explorer was concerned, the arbitrary `!banana` and the specced `!important` were the same, while other browsers correctly only accepted the latter.

-There was another related bug in Internet Explorer 6 and lower where a later declared style would overwrite an `!important` value.
+There was another related bug in Internet Explorer 6 and lower where a style declared later in the same block would overwrite an `!important` value.
 For example, here the colour would be black rather than white, as it should be:

 ```css
 color: white !important;